• About Us

 Choose if you want to speak a blessing or scriptural affirmation over your child or you can do both.
 I change it up just depends on how awake I am because I do this in the morning.
 Choose a time that works best for you but keep it consistent and daily.
 You can do it on the way to drop them off in the car that’s when it works best for us.
 At breakfast, while they are in bed as you wake them up or at night.

 My kids can count on me speaking the same blessing over them each morning.
-But If I’m fully awake I add a scriptural affirmation prayer or combine it.
+When I’m fully awake I add a scriptural affirmation prayer or combine it.
 See how I do this using 2 Tim.
 1:7

 • The blessing by itself (come up with your own)—> “You are loved.
 You are known.
 You are precious in God’s sight.”